 Summertime can be a difficult season, especially if you are running your car without air conditioning.
-So, your air conditioning system was empty and you tried to refill the system before you ended up with overcharged AC by accident?
-You shouldn’t worry because we got you covered.
-We are going to explain how to handle this issue in the easiest way possible.
+But, was your air conditioning system empty and you tried to refill the system before you ended up with overcharged AC by accident?
+Well, in this guide, we’ll detail the key symptoms and causes of an overcharged AC unit in your car.

 Personally, I ended up with overcharged AC a few times and it was terrible for the car.
-The worst thing about doing it yourself is that you don’t know how much Freon you need in your AC system.
+The worst thing about doing it yourself is that you don’t know how much Freon you need in your AC system (and want to figure out how to check Freon in car and how to put Freon in car).
 This can cause some overfilling issues.

 What Is Car AC